Telmediq/django-rest-easy/docs/tutorial.rst

 * A :class:`rest_easy.fields.StaticField` for adding static data (independent of instance) to serializers.
 * Creating views and viewsets using model and schema (it will automatically obtain serializer and queryset, although you can override both with usual DRF class-level parameters).
-* Serializer override for a particular DRF verb, like create or update: no manual get_serialize_class override, no splitting ViewSets into multiple views.
+* A serializer override for a particular DRF verb, like create or update: no manual get_serialize_class override, no splitting ViewSets into multiple views.
-* Scoping views\' querysets and viewsets by url kwargs or request object parameters when you want to limit messages to a particular thread or threads to currently logged in user.
+* Scoping views\' querysets and viewsets by url kwargs or request object parameters.
+Fore example, when you want to limit messages to a particular thread or threads to currently logged in user.
 * Adding your own base classes to `GenericView` and your own mixins to all resulting generic view classes, like `ListCreateAPIView`.
 * Chaining views\' `perform_update` and `perform_create`: they by default pass \*\*kwargs to `serializer.save()` now.
-* Helper mixin that enables serializing Django model instances with just an instance method call.
+* A helper mixin that enables serializing Django model instances with just an instance method call.
-* Helper methods that find serializer class and deserialize a blob of data, since oftentimes you will not know what exact data you will receive in a particular endpoint, especially when dealing with complex integrations.
+* A helper methods that find serializer class and deserialize a blob of data, since oftentimes you will not know what exact data you will receive in a particular endpoint, especially when dealing with complex integrations.

-All of the above are possible in pure DRF, but usually introduce a lot of boilerplate or aren\'t very easy or straightforward to code, thereferore at Telmediq we decided to open source the package that helps make our API code cleaner and more concise.
+All of the above are possible in pure DRF, but usually introduce a lot of boilerplate or aren\'t very easy or straightforward to code>
+Therefore, at Telmediq we decided to open source the package that helps make our API code cleaner and more concise.

 ************
 Installation